mlanza/atomic/README.md

 ## Atomic in Action

-Atomic has been used for developing and deploying to typical web hosts, Deno, Supabase, SharePoint, Cloudflare, and Power Apps and various production apps for years.
+Atomic has been deployed to web apps/hosts, Deno, Supabase, SharePoint, Cloudflare, and Power Apps.

 These examples model how one might write a program in Atomic: